 - There are some gender differences: women are more often diagnosed with depression than men, while men are diagnosed more with alcohol dependence.
 Women attempt suicide more often than men, but men die from suicide more often than women.

-- Canada’s Aboriginal communities, including those in Newfoundland and Labrador, experience higher rates of suicide.
+- Canada’s Aboriginal communities experience higher rates of suicide.
 Suicide is the leading cause of death for First Nations youth and adults up to 44 years of age.

 Consider these warning signs: